For Bands Who Want To Sign To APF Records

 Do you play live a lot?
 If you don’t, we are likely to pass on you.
 Blunt truth is that a lot of the records APF manufacture get sold by our bands at their gigs.
 We used to sign bands who didn’t play live much, but we aren’t doing any more.
 If you don’t have a booking agent, get one.
 If you aren’t friends with loads of promoters, we can’t help you in that regard.

 Are you active on social media?
-If you’re not all over Facebook, Twitter, Instagram etc like a rash then don’t bother approaching us.
+If you’re not all over Facebook, Twitter, Instagram etc like a rash then we are unlikely to sign you.
 Our job is to release your music and HELP promote it.
 I stress HELP.
 If you’re not out there telling anyone who will listen to you about your band on an hourly basis you’re not for us.
 We used to sign bands who aren’t active on social media, but we aren’t doing any more.

 Are you good people?
 We will want to find this out before signing you.
 We don’t want any narcissistic egotistic knob jockeys on the label.
 We’ve avoided having any arseholes on the label so far.
 There will be none on our label in the future.